plone/training/gatsby/installing.rst

 This command starts a development server.
 You will be able to see and interact with your new site in a development environment at http://localhost:8000.

+Now that we have a working installation, let's go deep inside GatsbyJS to see how it works and what are its main parts.